-Jacquiin Myles has been a nurse educator for over 12 years, and is currently a nursing professor at Keiser University, Ft.
+Jacqulin Myles and is currently a nursing professor at Keiser University, Ft.
 Lauderdale, Florida.
 She received a Bachelor of Science in nursing degree from New York University, Master of Science in nursing degree from University of Phoenix, and Doctor of Nursing Practice degree in Educational Leadership from American Sentinel University.
-She was a geriatric scholar while attending New York University and has worked in clinical areas including long-term care, medical-surgical, and the acute care for the elderly (ACE) unit.
-For many years Dr. Myles observed the attitudes of health care professionals toward older adults and the role attitudes play in achieving best patient outcomes.
-As a Certified Nurse Educator, she is dedicated to advocating and enhancing the care of the geriatric population.
-Her primary area of research has focused on interventions to enhance and improve quality of care for older adults.
+She has worked in clinical areas including long-term care, medical-surgical, and the acute care for the elderly (ACE) unit.
+She has a keen desire to enhance and improve quality of care for older adults.
+She teaches and implements best practices to improve best patient outcomes.